 Our MCAN Home division manages our residential lending business.
 Given the high interest rate environment, our risk management, credit monitoring and assessment activities continue to have a heightened focus in operating our business.
 We believe we have a portfolio with a strong credit profile with conservative LTV ratios supporting our loans.
 We continue to focus on proactively protecting our net interest margins on our residential mortgages as they tend to provide comparatively lower yields given their risk profile.
-We expect an increase in home purchase activity, and more competition in order to attract what demand is coming in, when more meaningful interest rate cuts occur.
-We expect that further interest rate cuts will create some opportunity on our originations of residential mortgages.
-We have been experiencing, and expect to continue to experience, strong renewals of our uninsured residential mortgages as OSFI's minimum qualifying rate for borrowers applying for new mortgages remains in place.
-OSFI is also implementing a loan-to-income limit for new uninsured residential mortgages beginning in Q1 2025 that will restrict high levels of household debt across each institution's uninsured residential mortgage portfolio and may restrict some origination volume in the long-term.
+We expect an increase in home purchase activity, and more competition in order to attract what demand is coming in for both originations and renewals, when more meaningful interest rate cuts occur and federal government policy actions mentioned above come into effect.
+OSFI is also eliminating the mortgage stress test for uninsured borrowers who plan to switch lenders upon renewal and implementing a loan-to-income limit for new uninsured residential mortgages beginning in Q1 2025 that will restrict high levels of household debt across each institution's uninsured residential mortgage portfolio.
+These measures may impact some of our origination and renewal volumes.
 We are looking to add new products to further broaden our offering to our customers.
 We remain dedicated to continuously improving our service for our borrowers and the broker community, and as such, we will continue to invest in our current and new systems and business infrastructure to further enhance our service experience.
 We will also look to expand to other urban markets within Canada.
 We will continue to keep abreast of the many changes in the market, the regulatory environment and in our portfolios that could impact our business or that could create opportunities in line with our risk appetite.